Madden NFL '96: Gameplay

-PlayStation version
+Cancelled PlayStation version

 Madden '96, developed by Visual Concepts, was originally planned to be the first NFL game on the PlayStation shortly after the console's launch in 1995.
+The programmers based the code on the 3DO game John Madden Football, rather than the Genesis Madden NFL games, because John Madden Football was written in C, the default programming language of the PlayStation.
 Features were to include customizable playbooks, penalties, weather conditions, and playing surfaces, and commentary from John Madden, Pat Summerall, James Brown, and Lesley Visser.
 But after several delays, the game was canceled because it did not meet EA's quality assurance standards.
-Visual Concepts would go on to make the NFL 2K series of games.